-In December 2021, we initiated a Phase 1 randomized, observer-blind, placebo-controlled, single ascending dose trial to investigate the safety, tolerability, pharmacokinetics and pharmacodynamics of ATI-2138 in healthy subjects (ATI-2138-PKPD-101).
-We expect topline data in 2022.
+In October 2022, we submitted a new IND for ATI-2138 for the treatment of ulcerative colitis, which was allowed in November 2022.
+In December 2022, we initiated a Phase 1 placebo-controlled, randomized, multiple ascending dose (MAD) trial to investigate the safety, tolerability, pharmacokinetics and pharmacodynamics of ATI-2138 in healthy volunteers (ATI-2138-PKDP-102).
+This trial seeks to enroll approximately 60 healthy volunteers in the United States.
+We expect topline data in the second half of 2023.